stevomatthews/Spoon-Knife/srt-api-functions-test.md

 * `len`: Size of the payload specified in `buf`
 * `mctrl`: An object of `SRT_MSGCTRL` type that contains extra parameters

-There are some differences as to how this function works in particular modes:
+The way this function works is determined by the mode set in options, and it has specific requirements:

-1. file/stream mode: Retrieved are as many bytes as possible, that is minimum of the size of the given buffer and size of the data currently available.
+1. In **file/stream mode**, retrieved are as many bytes as possible, that is minimum of the size of the given buffer and size of the data currently available.
 Data available, but not extracted this time will be available next time.
-2. file/message mode: Retrieved is exactly one message, with the boundaries defined at the moment of sending.
+2. In **file/message mode**, retrieved is exactly one message, with the boundaries defined at the moment of sending.
 If some parts of the messages are already retrieved, but not the whole message, nothing will be received (the function blocks or returns `SRT_EASYNCRCV`).
 If the message to be returned does not fit in the buffer, nothing will be received and the error is reported.
-3. live mode: Like in file/message mode, although at most the size of `SRTO_PAYLOADSIZE` bytes will be retrieved.
+3. In **live mode**, like in file/message mode, although at most the size of `SRTO_PAYLOADSIZE` bytes will be retrieved.
 In this mode, however, with default settings of `SRTO_TSBPDMODE` and `SRTO_TLPKTDROP`, the message will be received only when its time to play has come, and until then it